AlexLabram/Bonsai/WGCourse/IntroPracticals.md

 These exercises are intended to be suitable for a single-day "bonsai bootcamp" style course, focusing on producing simple doodles with cheap materials.

 I've split them out from the single-day course outline because:

-a.
-They don't line up precisely with the theory (for example:
+1. They don't line up precisely with the theory (for example: we wire the trunk before we learn why wiring is important)
-a.
-They're really the main part of the course that focuses on the "budget" part; most of the rest is re-useable
+1. They're really the main part of the course that focuses on the "budget" element; most of the rest is re-useable

 ### To do
 + Review practicals for readability